REESELAW BLOG

 In an ideal world, parting couples are honest and transparent during divorce litigation.
 In the real world, there's always a chance that someone isn't owning up.
 If one spouse has a business, the opportunities to hide or manipulate income increase significantly.
 For the sake of argument, consider this (hopefully) extreme scenario.

 A restaurant owner is divorcing his spouse.
-DUring their separation, he also:
+During their separation, he also:

 • Purchases new appliances and expands his kitchen.